joereynolds/sql-lint/docs/files/development.md

 ## Testing the code

-Testing requires sql-lint and auto-changelog to be installed.
+Testing requires sql-lint to be installed.

 ```
-npm install -g sql-lint auto-changelog
+npm install -g sql-lint
 ./build/build.sh //This will run more than just the tests (recommended)
 ```